 Denver Divorce Recovery and Rebuilding Group (Denver, CO)

 Blue Iris Women’s Divorce Meetup (Denver, CO)

 Yoga Sisterhood of Divorced Women (Arvada, CO)

 Single & Divorced Parents of Denver (Denver, CO)

 Divorce and End-of-Relationships Support Group (Denver, CO)

 Divorce Support Groups (Denver, CO)

 DivorceCare Support Groups (Denver, CO)

-If you are a private person and struggle sharing with strangers, community groups may not be the ideal support system.
+If you are a private person and struggle to share with strangers, community groups may not be the ideal support system.
 One alternative to attending an organized support group is to develop your own personal support group with people you are comfortable confiding in.